djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 can prove this to yourself using Scala, which is itself *not* a pure functional language but has the option to use values everywhere).
-Invariant functions take arguments and produce results without modifying their environment, and thus are much easier to use for parallel programming.
+Invariant functions take arguments and produce results without modifying their environment, and thus are much easier to use for parallel programming because an invariant function doesn't have to lock shared resources.

 Before Java 8, the only way to create functions at runtime in Java was through bytecode generation and loading (which quite messy and complex).